Motivic integration on special rigid varieties and the motivic integral identity conjecture: Rigid analytic geometry and Motivic volume

-\begin{remark} Assume that the action of $G$ on $X$ is trivial.
+which completes the lemma. \end{proof} \begin{remark} Assume that the action of $G$ on $X$ is trivial.
 Then the motivic integral of $X$ defined in \cite[Def.
 5.10]{NS2} (see also \cite[Prop.
 4.8]{Ni2}, \cite[Thm.-Def.
 4.1.2]{LS}) is nothing but the image of the $G$-integral of $X$ under the forgetful morphism

 \end{remark}

 \begin{lemma} Let $X$ and $X'$ be two smooth special rigid $K$-varieties endowed with good $G$-actions.
 If $\omega$ and $\omega'$ are gauge forms on $X$ and $X'$ respectively, then the identity